vitaly-d/magic_fs/README.md

 ### Introduction

 This is a tiny library that combines [PyFilesystem2](https://docs.pyfilesystem.org/en/latest/index.html) and [python-magic](https://pypi.org/project/python-magic/).
-It is built exclusively for a project I'm working on to analyse data packages that look like a bunch of files, zip/rar archives, exotic structures such as a zip file within another zip, etc.
+It is built for a project I'm working on to analyse data packages that look like a bunch of files, zip/rar archives, exotic structures such as a zip file within another zip, etc.

 Could it be useful for other puroposes? maybe, if you want to [use pyfilesystem2](https://docs.pyfilesystem.org/en/latest/guide.html#why-use-pyfilesystem) with
  - [rar archives](https://rarfile.readthedocs.io/index.html)